hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`

-## Misc. contract commands
+## Contract commands

 - To test, run `npx hardhat test` (and `npx hardhat test [filename] to run a specific test`)
 - To compile, run `npx hardhat compile`
-- To deploy to a given network (e.g. localhost), run `npx hardhat deploy --network localhost`
+- To run a local test network that automatically deploys all of the contracts locally, run `npx hardhat node --show-accounts`
-- To run a test network, run `npx hardhat node --show-accounts`
+- To run a local test network without deploying the contracts, run `npx hardhat node --no-deploy --show-accounts`
+- To deploy to a given network (e.g. goerli), run `npx hardhat deploy --network goerli`
 - To see all commands, run `npx hardhat`

 ## Deploying contracts to a public testnet